By Alexa Chipman July 4, 2017

 Its subtle smoke aroma has hints of cherry, rather heavy on the tannins.
 As a result, it creates a powerful combination with strong cheeses and dark chocolate.
 The rosemary truffle provided with the wine and cheese flight was amazing, especially with this wine.

-Multi layered with an initial whiff of diesel that is somewhat unpleasant, the taste begins with definite petroleum that gradually sweetens until the finish turns into a luscious fruit basket of citrus.
+Multi layered with an initial whiff of diesel that is somewhat unpleasant, the taste begins with definite petroleum that gradually sweetens into caramel apple until the finish turns into a luscious citrus.
 Since pairing a dessert wine that is too sweet with already sweetened dessert is not a good idea, this would be a sound option to use, but I would not recommend drinking it on its own without accompaniment.

 Arrowood Vineyards & Winery is a beautiful tasting room to visit, and although their wine is not particularly notable, it has a gentle softness to it that contrasts with many wines in this region.